Nadal Wins 14th French Open And Record-extending 22nd Grand Slam - UrduPoint

 Nadal, the oldest winner in Paris since a 34-year-old Andre Gimeno in 1972, had not been certain of taking part after a chronic left foot injury, which has plagued him throughout his career, flared up again.

+Now he and his medical team will employ a technique which will burn the nerve using what he described as "radio frequency injections" to "sleep the two nerves".

+If it works, he said he intends to play Wimbledon where he is a two-time champion and which gets underway in three weeks' time.

-His two-hour 18-minute win on Sunday took his record at the tournament to 112 wins against just three losses and also put him halfway to a rare Calendar men's Grand Slam last achieved by Rod Laver in 1969.
+Nadal's two-hour 18-minute romp on Sunday took his record at the tournament to 112 wins against just three losses and also put him halfway to a Calendar men's Grand Slam last achieved by Rod Laver in 1969.

 He broke for 2-0 and even though he handed the break straight back courtesy of a two uncharacteristic double faults, he was quickly back in front again for 3-1.